 Step 1: Switch the Air Conditioning Off and the Blower On

-After that, switch the fan from “auto” to “on.”
+Next, switch the fan from “auto” to “on.”
 This produces heated airflow over the crystallized coils to make them thaw faster.
 Remember to set the cooling mode to “off” so the air conditioner doesn’t begin a cooling cycle.

-Step 2: Troubleshoot the Problem
+Step 2: Troubleshoot the Situation

 - Be on the lookout for blocked return vents.
 These typically don’t use adjustable louvers, but furniture, rugs or curtains can still cover them.